stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - TextExpander doesn't work, will try to find a solution for this!
 - XCode Tree-view collapses if you do something in AppCode.
 - Sometimes the AppCode icon jumps up and down with a green ✅ sign.
 I presume its updated, but no info in the app 🤔
+- Way too many prefrence options, which is often the case with Eclipse/java based apps.
+Less is more.
+Hide the advance stuff please.

 ## Top AppCode key-combos